juliuspleunes4/bachelorThesis/README.md

 ## How It Works

-The AI-powered GRIM script uses the `GPT-4o` AI model to extract relevant data and uses Python-based calculations.
 The process involves the following steps:

 1. **Central class:**  The `GRIMTester` class contains all methods for reading context from files, extracting reported means and sample sizes, validating whether GRIM is applicable, performing the GRIM test, and presenting results.